-I’ve been teaching political science at undergraduate and graduate level since 2004, particularly courses in International Relations, Comparative Politics, qualitative Research Methods as well as Peace and Conflict Research.
+I’ve been teaching political science at undergraduate and graduate level since 2004, particularly in International Relations, Comparative Politics, qualitative Research Methods, and Peace Research.
 Courses I have taught include:

 - Introduction to International Relations

 - Peace and Conflict

 - International Regimes

 - Development and Regional Integration in Africa and the South Pacific

 - The United Nations

 - Development Theory and Development Policy

 I use active learning approaches as much as possible to give students opportunities to acquire practical, action-oriented competences.
 I have particular expertise using the inverted classroom method since 2014 and received a Fellowship for Innovations in Higher Education for its implementation.
 I use the Scholarship of Teaching and Learning to research the impact of my teaching methods and have documented results in a variety of publications, many of which have been published in peer reviewed journals.
 I am also well-versed in the use of simulations and research-oriented learning in my seminars.

 From 2015 to 2020, I was the founder and co-speaker of the Teaching and Learning Working Group of the German Association for Political Science and spearheaded a range of events and initiatives aimed at improving political science teaching in higher education.
 Since 2018, I am one of the editors of the „Kleine Reihe Hochschuldidaktik Politik“ which is published by the Wochenschau-Verlag.